albirrkarim/albirrkarim/README.md

 ### C. Future Project

-Some interesting project that i want to do.
+Some interesting projects that I want to do.

 :accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs) (Beta) (Pending), Imagine you have an AI that can act as a guide in your website.
 Can be used as AI Web Accessibility, Web Metaverse NPC, Conversational AI, etc.